lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-11-21-Typed_Set_Theory.md

 where different ways of combining machines require analogous ways of combining sets of machine states.
-If you are in a typed world like higher-order logic, you may be tempted to reduce everything to natural numbers, using embeddings of some sort to get the necessary structures.
+If you are in a typed world like higher-order logic, you may be tempted to just use the natural numbers along with some encoding of the necessary structures.
 But that sucks.

 The [*hereditarily finite sets*](https://www.isa-afp.org/entries/HereditarilyFinite.html) (type `hf`) give us everything that ZF does, with the big exception of infinite sets.
 Hereditarily finite sets are finite all the way down.
-Finitary constructions such as integers, rationals, and the obvious data structures are easily represented.
+Finitary constructions such as integers, rationals, and obvious data structures like pairs and lists are easily represented.
 But we have no real numbers (only floating point) and cannot use infinite equivalence classes either.
 Still, `hf` has everything we need for modelling possible data in a programming language